vishal-git/doc-parser/README.md

-# 📄 Document Parser for Reciepts and Invoices
+# 📄 Document Parser for Receipts and Invoices

-This code repository is for **a document parser app** that can read data from PDF files of recipets or invoices and extract specific details from them, e.g., invoice date, invoice amount.
+This code repository is for **a document parser app** that can read data from PDF files of receipts or invoices and extract specific details from them, e.g., invoice date, invoice amount.

 By default, it will extract the following items (if available):
 * **DATE**: The date when the invoice was issued,